-- Qualitative indicators are subjective.
-They capture experiential information, such as the quality of something, or beneficiaries' perception of their situation, their opinion or preferences. - They also would measure an individual's perception of their own knowledge or skills.
+Quantitative Indicators Quantitative indicators are used to measure quantities or amounts.
+They are objectively verifiable.
+For example: temperature, distance, middle upper-arm circumference, death rate, but also individual knowledge and skills.
+Qualitative Indicators Qualitative indicators are subjective.
+They capture experiential information, such as the quality of something, or beneficiaries' perception of their situation, their opinion or preferences.
+They also would measure an individual's perception of their own knowledge or skills.